 - Teachers: To post your volunteer needs, please go to the volunteer intranet site.

 Training is important for the development, motivation and retention of volunteers.
-To ensure volunteers are prepared for their assigned role, the following trainings are offered at Central Services (1306 Dupont St).
+To ensure volunteers are prepared for their assigned role, the following trainings are offered at the District Office (1306 Dupont St).

 Volunteers Driving Students